 - 31. Click on the Save button. - 32.
-Click on Close Solution in the File menu.
+Click on Close Project in the File menu.
 In the next step we reload the program. - 33.
-Hover over (or click on) Open in the File menu and then click on Project/Solution in the context menu that drops down.
-Navigate to the folder corresponding to the program you just saved, double-click on the folder, and double-click on the file with extension sln.
-If you do not see the Form Designer for the program, double-click on Form1.vb in the Solution Explorer.
+Click on Open Project in the File menu.
+Navigate to the folder corresponding to the program you just saved, double-click on the folder, and double-click on the file with extension sln. - If you do not see the Form Designer for the program, double-click on Form1.vb in the Solution Explorer.
 The program now exists just as it did after Step 28.
 You can now modify the program and/or run it.
-(Note: You can also carry out the task in the first sentence by pressing Alt/F/O/P or Ctrl+Shift+O.)
+(Note: You can also carry out the task in the first sentence by using the shortcut key combination next to Open Project in the File menu.) - 34.
+Click on Close Project in the File menu to close the program.